 Non-Partisan Voter Participation

-In 2010, the OLCV Education Fund developed an ambitious project to educate voters in key counties about the importance of voting the whole ballot.
+The OLCV Education Fund has developed an ambitious project to educate voters in key counties about the importance of voting the whole ballot.
 Our work has targeted thousands of environmental voters, providing information about how elected officials make critical decisions that impact them.

 We’ve also led an outreach project in three counties – Jackson, Marion and Clackamas – in which OLCV Education Fund has teamed up with legislative leaders to discuss environmental issues important to their communities.

-This project helped conservation groups raise more money and recruit more volunteers by providing them with demographic information about their membership from a commercial voter file.
+This project has helped conservation groups raise more money and recruit more volunteers by providing them with demographic information about their membership from a commercial voter file.